ianh/owl/doc/generated-parser.md

 // ...
 ```

-Each time Owl's tokenizer steps forward, it calls the tokenize function (if it's not `NULL`), passing the remaining zero-terminated input as `string`.
+Each time Owl's tokenizer steps forward, it calls the tokenize function (if it's not `NULL`), passing the remaining zero-terminated input as `string` and the `tokenize_info` field provided in `owl_tree_options` as `info`.
 The tokenize function then returns an `owl_token` struct representing details about the match:

 ```C
 struct owl_token {